ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

     ./stop-apps.sh
     ```

-- To stop and remove docker compose containers, networks and volumes, make sure you are inside `spring-cloud-stream-event-sourcing-testcontainers` root folder and run:
+- To stop and remove docker compose containers, networks and volumes, make sure you are inside the `spring-cloud-stream-event-sourcing-testcontainers` root folder and run:
   ```
   docker compose down -v
   ```